PK

 Example

-procedure to change the password for the user who is currently authenticated, assuming Application Express accounts are in use.
+The following example demonstrates how to use the CHANGE_CURRENT_USER_PW procedure to change the password for the user who is currently authenticated, assuming Application Express accounts are in use.

-BEGIN APEX_UTIL.CHANGE_CURRENT_USER_PW ('secret99'); END;
+APEX_UTIL.CHANGE_CURRENT_USER_PW ('secret99');

 Enables a developer to check whether this property is enabled or disabled for an end user account.
 This function returns true if the account password must be changed upon first use (after successful authentication) after the password is initially set and after it is changed on the Administration Service, Edit User page.
 This function returns false if the account does not have this property.